island-is/island.is/README.md

 ### Generate a library

-Run `yarn generate @nrwl/react:lib my-lib` to generate a React library.
+Run `yarn generate @nrwl/react:lib my-lib --linter eslint` to generate a React library.

 To create a JS library that can be used on the server as well: `yarn generate @nrwl/node:lib my-lib`